 Seeds & Greens Garden Cafe

-Dine where your food grows at the newly opened Seeds & Green Garden Café!
+Dine where your food grows at Seeds & Green Garden Café!
 Seeds and Greens Market and Deli is a natural and organic food store and cafe.
 The cafe serves favorites like paninis, salads, soups, hot and cold sandwiches, daily specials, omelets, smoothies, coffee drinks, espresso, lattes, & functional drinks like kombucha.
 Enjoy a meal or a glass of wine in the garden surrounded by broccoli, tomatoes, kale, radishes, eggplant and numerous herbs that will also be incorporated into meals as they harvest.

 The area’s growing garden scene is a great way to build sustainable green spaces and engage the community in educational and relaxing environmental immersion.